cszentkiralyi/ccreature/doc/design.md

      target, I guess)
   3. "Autoplay" is an action on its own
   4. "Speed 2" is the "speed" action with magnitude 2
+  5. "20% increased Dark Attack" is the "attack" action, magnitude 20, target "dark," and effect "increased" (additive percentage)
 - Affixes are categorized, tiered, and exclusive (but to what degree?)
   - Not all affix groups will have the same amount of tiers
   - Each individual affix (a tier within a group) has a unique name, which is